 CHAIA

-Chaia is an electronic composer working at the intersection of Yiddish culture and electronic club music.
-She weaves archival Yiddish samples with techno and ambient frameworks, creating hybrid folk-electronic compositions that situate ancestral sound within global and liberatory rave culture.
-In live performance, she weaves together accordion, vocals, and samples - inviting audiences to engage with ritual, intergenerational trauma, and the echoes of ancestral memory.
+Chaia is a composer combining Yiddish archival practice and electronic club music.
+She weaves archival Yiddish audio with techno and ambient frameworks, creating hybrid folk-electronic compositions that situate ancestral sound within global and liberatory rave culture.
+In live performance, she brings together accordion, vocals, and samples, inviting audiences to engage with ritual and the echoes of ancestral memory.

 Chaia was raised in the klezmer tradition and mentored by Yiddish music pioneers Hankus Netsky, Jeff Warschauer, and Basya Schechter.
 She now works closely with Yiddish archives to identify, highlight, and catalog Yiddish material for her electronic work.
 These include the YIVO Institute for Jewish Research, The Yiddish Book Center, Yiddish Song of the Week, and the personal archives of Netsky and the Hoffman Family.
 Chaia’s work has been supported by New York State’s Council for the Arts, the Brooklyn Arts Council, The Goethe Institute, and the Center for Traditional Music and Dance.

-Chaia’s mixes, featured on The Lot Radio, dublab, Res Radio, and Great Circles (and more), showcase carefully curated libraries of samples from Yiddish archives mixed into ambient techno.
-Her most recent tour included shows at Standard Time, Lobe Studio, and a sold out solo show at Public Records.
+Chaia’s mixes, featured on The Lot Radio, dublab, Res Radio, and Great Circles (among others), showcase curated libraries of samples from Yiddish archives mixed into ambient techno.
+Her recent tours have included shows at Standard Time, Lobe Studio (4DSOUND), 2220 Arts + Archives, and Public Records, among others.
 Chaia has been profiled by Grammy.com, NPR’s Art of the Story, Annabel Ross, and others.
 She has collaborated with Russell Elevado, Dan Tombs, Sidney Mills and the Klezmatics.